 3) Improves your riding posture

-Advanced training gives tips on how best to sit on your bike, and while it might seem obvious, you’d be surprised how much it helps train your muscles and get rid of that uncomfortable long-ride back-ache, the biggest enemy of riders everywhere.
+Advanced training gives tips on how best to sit on your motorcycle, and while it might seem obvious, you’d be surprised how much it helps train your muscles and get rid of that uncomfortable long-ride back-ache, the biggest enemy of motorbike riders everywhere.

 4) Gives you the confidence to try new rides

-There’s no feeling quite like tearing through the countryside on your bike.
+There’s no feeling quite like tearing through the countryside on your motorbike.
 If you haven’t had the self-confidence to take on certain rides, additional training will help give you a booster.